 To identify green patents, we collect patent data from the Google Patents (GP) database.
 This database is also used by Kogan et al. (2017) and Kelly et al. (2021).
 To identify "green" patents, we follow Cohen, Gurun, and Nguyen (2021) and apply an OECD classification that identifies patents with the potential to address environmental problems.
 A description of how the OECD classifies patents into technology groups is provided by Haščič and Migotto (2015).
 Green patents include patents on emission abatement technologies, renewable energy, and energy storage.
-As in Kogan et al. (2017), we use name matching to match patent assignee names to our firms.
-Patent data is available for U.S. firms from 2002 to 2019 (GP coverage for 2020 was still limited at the time of writing).
+As in Kogan et al. (2017), we use name matching to match patent assignee names to sample firms.15 Patent data are available for U.S. firms from 2002 to 2019 (GP coverage for 2020 was still limited at the time of writing).

-#Green Patents is the number of green patents filed in a firm-year.
+The measure $\#Green\ Patents$ is the number of green patents filed in a firm-year.
 We assume that no green patenting occurred if we are unable to identify a green patent in GP for a firm-year (results are robust to relaxing this assumption).
-Consistent with Acemoglu et al. (2019), new green patents are relatively rare-consequently, we only observe green patenting in 1.4% of firm-years.
+Consistent with Acemoglu et al. (2019), new green patents are relatively rare-we observe green patenting in only 1.4% of firm-years.
 However, the distribution is highly skewed.
 If we consider observations within GP, then green patenting is observed in 15% of firm-years.
-Conditional on green patenting being non-zero, the average (median) number of green patents equals 8.5 (2).
-The top green patent producer is Caterpillar, with 1,364 green patents over the sample period.
-We also use the total number of non-green patents filed (#Non-Green Patents).
+Conditional on green patenting being nonzero, the average (median) number of green patents equals 8.5 (2).
+The top green patent producer is Caterpillar, with 1,364 green patents over the sample period.16 We also use the total number of nongreen patents filed ($\#Nongreen\ Patents$).

 15We track the timing of an invention by matching patents using the priority year, that is, the effective date of a patent filing (De Haas and Popov (2022)).
-While the "filing date" is when a patent application is filed at the patent office, the "priority date" is when the novelty of an invention is established.
+While the "filing date" corresponds to when a patent application is filed at the patent office, the "priority date" is when the novelty of an invention is established.

 16Caterpillar traditionally manufactured diesel engines and mining equipment, but moved into selling photovoltaic or energy storage technology.
-The firm also ranks in the top-10 in Cohen, Gurun, and Nguyen (2021)'s sample; the slight ranking divergence is due to different sample periods.
+The firm also ranks in the top-10 in Cohen, Gurun, and Nguyen's (2021) sample; the slight ranking divergence is due to different sample periods.